yuki-y-816/simplest-task-list/hello/README.md

-# go-sam
+# hello

-This is a sample template for go-sam - Below is a brief explanation of what we have generated for you:
+This is a sample template for hello - Below is a brief explanation of what we have generated for you:

 ```bash
 .